junhong-liao/mcserver/README.md

 # Minecraft MCMMO Server

 A fully automated, single-player optimized Minecraft server setup featuring **MCMMO Classic** for skill progression and leveling.
-This project provides a complete, ready-to-run Minecraft server environment with minimal configuration required.

-## 📋 Project Overview
+## 📋 Overview

-This is a **Paper-based Minecraft 1.21.5 server** specifically configured for:
+This is a **Paper-based Minecraft 1.21.6 server** configured for:
 - **Single-player MCMMO gameplay** with skill leveling system
 - **Automated setup and deployment** via shell scripts
 - **Production-ready configuration** with optimized JVM flags